ljleb/sd-mecha/README.md

 - Merge LoRAs together and to checkpoints
 - Block-wise hyperparameters for precise control of blocks
 - Class-wise hyperparameters for precise control of layer types

-Coming soon:

-- Support arbitrary model types and versions using the `sd_mecha.extensions` module
+- Support arbitrary model architectures and types using the `sd_mecha.extensions` module
 - Merge SDXL LoRAs to models and with other LoRAs
-- Save LoRA from delta merge space

 ## Install